-The SWPPP would describe the construction activities to be conducted, and best management practices (BMPs) that would be implemented to contain spills and prevent discharges of stormwater into waterways, including frequency of inspections and monitoring activities that would be required.
+The SWPPP would describe the construction activities to be conducted, and BMPs that would be implemented to contain spills and prevent discharges of stormwater into waterways, including frequency of inspections and monitoring activities that would be required.
 BMPs could include but are not limited to straw waddles, geotextile and coir mats, tire wash stations at ingress/egress points to prevent tracking soil off-site onto roadways and entering the municipal stormwater collection system, and sand filter bags at stormwater collection inverts.
 Potential turbidity effects from landside construction (e.g., vehicle, staging, placement of construction equipment) would be limited to stormwater runoff carrying loose soil from staging areas and construction vehicle access areas.
 Implementation of the SWPPP would reduce the effect sediment and construction related materials entering the stormwater system to a less-than-significant level.
 Following construction of the Proposed Action, BMPs would continue to be monitored and repaired/replenished while vegetation matures enough to stabilize surface soil in the Project Area.

-In addition, as described in Chapter 2, Alternatives, construction of the Arden Pond Mitigation Site would involve placement of approximately 330,000 cubic yards of soil at the site, originating from the cut bank excavation of Site 2-3, excavated material from the Bass Pond, and excavated materials from the West and East Mitigation Sites.
-Imported soils would require laboratory testing in accordance with Clean Water Act Section 401 permit requirements prior to placement to screen for materials that could adversely affect water quality.
+In addition, as described in Chapter 2, Alternatives, construction of the habitat mitigation would involve revegetation of the erosion protection measures with native vegetation to replace the vegetation removed by the construction of the Proposed Action.
+For example, live cuttings would be installed at the waterside edge of the bench in a 10-foot wide strip along the riverside edge of the planting bench.
+Imported soils for the soil-filled slope and planting benches would require laboratory testing in accordance with Clean Water Act Section 401 permit requirements prior to placement to screen for materials that could adversely affect water quality.

 As described above, the construction activities associated with the Proposed Action would not violate water quality standards or waste discharge requirements or otherwise substantially degrade surface water quality or conflict with or obstruct implementation of a water quality control plan.
 Coordination with the Central Valley RWQCB would occur prior to construction through the Clean Water Act Section 401 water quality certification process to ensure that any appropriate measures would be implemented to protect water quality.
+Further, any use of on-site excavated soil and soil from the Caltrans I-80 bridge project for project construction would be required to meet Clean Water Act Section 401 permit conditions and approval by the Central Valley RWQCB.
 Protection measures may include total suspended solids (TSS) or settleable solids tests to ensure the turbidity curtain is meeting water quality requirements or other applicable requirements that will be included in permits.
 Furthermore, through compliance with the NPDES Construction General Permit conditions would minimize stormwater runoff from affecting water quality.
 To ensure that stormwater runoff meets the standards of the Central Valley RWQCB Basin Plan for the American River, implementation of the proposed avoidance and minimization measures presented below would reduce impacts from construction of the Proposed Action to a less-than-significant level.